+The transition from Reception to Year 1 presents a unique challenge as learning is governed by the National Curriculum for the first time and the focus of learning through play changes across the year to a more formal approach. ion Stage unit to the individual classrooms of year one.
 Our aim is to ensure that all children experience and benefit from a smooth transition from Early Years Foundations Stage to Year 1 (KS1) so that the quality of learning enables children to continue to make at least good progress.
-The transition from Reception to Year 1 presents a unique challenge as learning is governed by the National Curriculum for the first time and the focus of learning through play changes across the year to a more directed approach from a unit to the individual classrooms of year one.

-This policy also ensures that parents are fully informed about the transition process and how children will be supported through this so that they also see transition as a process rather than an event.
-For some children transition can be challenging or stressful and therefore timescales for transition are variable to meet the individual needs of child or cohort, however, these will be discussed regularly with the Phase Leader to ensure changes occur in a timely manner.
+This policy also ensures that parents are fully informed about the transition process and how children will be supported through this so that they see transition as a process rather than an event as this can be challenging or stressful.

+Timescales for transition are variable to meet the individual needs of child or cohort, but will be discussed regularly with the Phase Leader to ensure changes occur in a timely manner.

 This policy should be read in conjunction with the Hillcross Curriculum Intent and Curriculum Implementation overviews.